mandeepsimak/BaKaPlan-UI/README.md

-SeatPlan
+BaKaPlan
 ========

-Landing Page and Images required for seating plan
+Landing Page and Images required for BaKaPlan(Seating Plan)